AyeAreEm/impulse/DOCS/UserDefs.md

 This makes it a C style union, note: this is not a tagged union.
 Tagged unions are not currently in Impulse but they will be added in the future

 ## Enum
-These are not tagged unions like in Rust, They are enumerations Similar syntax to C
+These are not tagged unions like in Rust, they are enumerations Similar syntax to C
 ```
 enum Day :: {